 The customer had a green theme and so we topped it off with our Green coating.

 The fireplace below is a self install by Joyce and Tom Dane from beginning to end.
-The fireplace was painted, converted and finished with pink rosa.
+The fireplace was painted, converted and finished with Pink Rosa Base Glass.
 This is a direct vent fireplace and for those of you who say it can't be done, well you just don't know how!
 We do and thousands of of customers do as well.

 Above you can see they painted the interior and it now looks much better.